Here are some things that happened since last week’s update.

 I have also taken the time to fix a few smaller issues, such as the page header not rendering correctly after logging in under some circumstances.

-Third-party dependencies were updated, and some of the auxiliary tooling used for the frontend was extracted into separate folders to curb Dependabot false-positive dependency warnings, such as for Storybook, which pulls in an extraordinary amount of third-party dependencies that are not used for the Projectify production frontend.
+Some outdated third-party dependencies are now up-to-date.
+Some auxiliary tooling used for the frontend is now located folders separate from the Projectify frontend.
+This curbs Dependabot false-positive dependency warnings.
+This especially applies to Storybook, which pulls in an extraordinary amount of third-party dependencies that aren’t used in the Projectify production frontend.